_

 rirc is a multi-server IRC client with support for CTCP and IRCv3 and comes with TLS 1.2 enabled by default. rirc also comes with all of the features you would expect of a terminal chat client, like chat and input history, line editing, etc. Source code:

-Talk to me on Freenode:
+Talk to me on Libera:

 user rcr or channel #rirc